ashfrazer/Pocket-Weather/README.md

 </p>

 ## How to Run Pocket Weather
-Once you clone this repository, navigate to the **WeatherApp** class.
+Once you clone this repository, enter `mvn exec:java` into the terminal (assuming you have Maven installed).
+If you do not have Maven installed, navigate to the *WeatherApp* class and run the program.
 This class is the executable portion of the program.
-Once you run **WeatherApp*, the user interface should generate.
+Once you run *WeatherApp*, the user interface should generate.

 Proceed to enter in a zip code of your choice, and then enjoy the results!